whowechina/aic_pico/README.md

 2. PN532 supports only 14443A (Mifare) and FeliCa cards, while PN5180 also supports 15693 cards (old e-Amusement cards).

+3. **CAUTION**: fatal flaw in mainstream PN5180 modules on the market - they incorrectly use a 27MHz crystal oscillator, but NFC requires 27.12MHz to properly divide down to the 13.56MHz carrier frequency.
+If you have such a defective module, please replace the crystal with a 27.12MHz one (2520 package: 2.5mm × 2.0mm).
+Thanks to FDS (Disheng Fan, https://github.com/nonefffds) for notifying me and kormax (https://github.com/kormax/apple-enhanced-contactless-polling/blob/main/examples/README.md) for discovering this issue.

 ## Thanks
 Thanks to many respectful guys/companies who made their tools or materials free or open source (KiCad, OnShape, InkScape, Fritzing, Raspberry things), ChatGPT and GitHub Copilot helped a lot as well.